StefanoFiumara/Unity-Debug-Log-Wrapper/README.md

 	var item = "format";

 	Log.Write("Also supports string {0}", item);

+	Log.Warning("This is a warning!");

+	Log.Error("This is an error!");
 }
 ```
-This will create Debug.Log statements in your unity console and also produce a text file in a similar format with timestamps:
+This will create appropriate Debug.Log (or LogWarning/LogError) statements in your unity console and also produce a text file in a similar format with timestamps:

 ```
 --------------------------------